Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 on the quality of their light sources, the amount of moonlight, and whether they have darkvision or lowlight vision.

+### Difficult Terrain
-**Difficult Terrain:** Any character in forest, moor, hill, or mountain terrain may become lost if he or she moves away from a trail, road, stream, or other obvious path or track.
+Any character in forest, moor, hill, or mountain terrain may become lost if he or she moves away from a trail, road, stream, or other obvious path or track.
 Forests are especially dangerous because they obscure far-off landmarks and make it hard to see the sun or stars.

+### Chance to Get Lost
-**Chance to Get Lost:** If conditions exist that make getting lost a possibility, the character leading the way must succeed on a Survival check or become lost.
+If conditions exist that make getting lost a possibility, the character leading the way must succeed on a Survival check or become lost.
 The difficulty of this check varies based on the terrain, the visibility conditions, and whether or not the character has